-If a creditor is attempting to avoid having his debt discharged he must object to the discharge and file an adversary proceeding within 60 days after the first date set for the 341 hearing.
+To try to stop his debt from being discharged, a creditor must object to the discharge by filing an adversary proceeding within 60 days after the first date set for the 341 hearing.
 See FRBP 4007.
 A creditor or trustee can ask for an extension of the deadline.
-Often if the Trustee or creditor asks for an extension they are not sure whether the case should be filed.
-They may do a 2004 deposition and ask questions to determine first if filing a case would be property.
+Often if the trustee or creditor asks for an extension when they’re not sure whether the case can file.
+To this end, they may do a 2004 deposition and ask questions to determine if filing the case is proper.

-If a Creditor fails to object to a discharge of his debt, his debt will be automatically discharged.
-However, debts that are not normally discharged under 523 such as child support, alimony, student loans and debts to the federal government do not have to file objections to a discharge.
-Other creditors such as a credit card, medical debt or victim of a traffic accident are discharged.
+If a creditor fails to object to a discharge of his debt, his debt is automatically dischargeable.
+However, debts that are not normally dischargeable under 523, do not have to file objections to discharge.
+Those debts include child support, alimony, student loans, and debts to the federal government, .
+Other creditors such as a credit card, medical debt, or victim of a traffic accident are discharged.

-The US Trustee can file an adversary proceeding but their most common duty is to insure petitions are accurate or to make sure persons with high incomes repay creditors.
-The US Trustee has sued creditors for unfair tactics.
+The US Trustee can file an adversary proceeding but their most common duty is to ensure petitions are accurate or to make sure persons with high incomes repay creditors.
+In fact, the US Trustee has sued creditors for unfair tactics.

-The Chapter 7 trustee will sue in an adversary proceeding most often to recover money from fraudulent or preferential transfers.
-The Chapter 13 Trustee can also file motions or adversary proceedings to insure the bankruptcy process is not abused.
+The Chapter 7 trustee sues in an adversary proceeding most often to recover money from fraudulent or preferential transfers.
+The Chapter 13 Trustee can also file motions or adversary proceedings to ensure the bankruptcy process is not abused.

-Most importantly the Debtor can file an adversary proceeding against a creditor or Trustee to insure the debtor properly discharges a debt.
+Most importantly, the debtor can file an adversary proceeding against a creditor or trustee to ensure the debtor properly discharges a debt.
 The debtor does not have to pay a filing fee to determine the dischargeability of any debt.
 About 500 cases a year are filed by debtors to determine the dischargeability of student loans and about 250 or half of the people win.
-I would estimate less than that are filed against the IRS to determine if an income tax debt is dischargeable.
+I estimate less than that file against the IRS to determine if an income tax debt is dischargeable.

 Other Related Information